alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 categories: [VHDL, hardware, crazy]
 ---

-About a week ago I've decided to learn VHDL and as an exercise, implement 'The game of life'.
+A week ago I've decided to learn VHDL and as an exercise, implement 'The game of life'.
 VHDL is a hardware definition language.
 Meaning, a language that is compiled to hardware.

+**Why write this post?**
-*Why write this post? (or why I'm a mazochist as my friends ask)* I thought it'd be interesting to see what it takes to develop a chip.
-I was specifically curious about the programming model and mindset.
+I thought it'd be interesting to see what it takes to develop a chip.
+Coming from software, I was specifically curious about the programming model and mindset.

-I think every programmer should be familiar with the layers he relies on.
-Not every Python programmer knows C. And not every C programmer knows assembler.
+I think every programmer should be familiar with the layers he relies on; Not every Python programmer knows C, And not every C programmer knows assembler.
 But when the shit hits the fan, this knowledge comes in handy.

-*pre-requisites*
+**Required knowledge**
 I'm going to assume you know nothing about hardware and a little about software.
 VHDL is based on Ada so you might even find it familiar.

 Booleans all the way down